 - Budget Overview (1 page maximum): A basic budget outlining project costs is sufficient; detailed OCG budgets are not required.

 U.S. nonprofit organizations with 501(c)(3) tax-exempt status, state and local governmental agencies, and federally recognized Native American tribal governments are eligible to apply, provided that they work wholly or in part with the humanities: they must support research, education, preservation, or public programming in the humanities.
 Eligible organizations include institutions of higher education.
 Affiliated institutions (for example, a university museum) with separate 501(c)(3) tax-exempt status are also eligible to apply.

 Limited Submission Guidelines

-Institutions may apply for only one NEH challenge grant per calendar year.
+Institutions may apply for only one NEH Infrastructure and Capacity Building Challenge Grant per calendar year.